 Design and setting

-A randomized double-blind parallel-group clinical trial conducted over 8 years from September 2011 to November 2019, in 7 tertiary-care paediatric emergency departments in Canada.
+A randomized, double-blind parallel-group clinical trial conducted over eight years from September 2011 to November 2019 in seven tertiary-care paediatric emergency departments in Canada.
 Randomization allocations were concealed to maintain blinding.

 Population